Eight Republicans who could challenge Trump in 2024

 Hogan, the former Republican governor of Maryland, told Fox News in an interview this week that he’s giving “very serious consideration” to the thought of jumping into the 2024 White House race.
 He has previously said that he’s considering a bid of his own and has been one of Trump’s most fervent critics.

-During an interview on conservative radio talk show host Hugh Hewitt’s show this week, he initially said he would support whoever the presidential nominee turned out to be on the Republican side, suggesting he would support Trump if he ended up in that position but later clarified those comments to say he wouldn’t back the former president.
+During an interview on conservative radio talk show host Hugh Hewitt’s show this week, he initially said he would support whomever the presidential nominee turned out to be on the Republican side, suggesting he would support Trump if he ended up in that position, but later clarified those comments to say he wouldn’t back the former president.

 Glenn Youngkin